Lagos YCW kicks against infringement of workers' rights, bad governance

 Lagos YCW kicks against infringement of workers’ rights, bad governance

+The group is seeking responsive governance at all levels to alleviate the suffering of Nigerians.

-The movement started this during the celebration of the 18th international workers day (May Day) at St. Joseph Catholic Church, Kirikiri, Apapa Lagos.
+The movement started this during the celebration of the 18th international workers day (May Day) at St. Joseph Catholic Church, Kirikiri, Apapa Lagos in which they gathered at the Apapa deanery.

 The event, which started with the celebration of the Holy Mass, was tagged Upholding integrity in the face of a challenging economy.